 The US Navy completed physical "shock trials" of LCS 6 in July 2016 to measure and assess the impact of an explosive charge detonated at a specified proximity to the vessel whilst underway at sea.
-The specific results of these trials remain classified by the US Navy, and are unlikely to ever be released to either Austal or the public in light of the extreme sensitivity of the vessel's capability to withstanding the impact of shock.
+As far as Austal is aware, these trials did not give rise to any material issues or concerns with the LCS platform, however the specific results of these trials remain classified by the US Navy and are unlikely to ever be released to either Austal or the public in light of the extreme sensitivity of this information.

-Austal has not been advised of any material issues regarding vessel performance by the US Navy, however the analysis conducted by the US Navy has not been finalised which means that the risk of incurring additional cost to address issues that may be identified by the analysis cannot be discounted entirely.

-The residual risk regarding the performance of LCS and the shock trial analysis will reduce over time as the vessel continues to demonstrate its capabilities.
+As a result, the risk of incurring additional cost to address issues that may be identified in future by the analysis cannot be discounted entirely.
+This residual risk regarding the performance of LCS and its ability to withstand shock will reduce over time as the vessel continues to demonstrate its capabilities.